eslint/eslint/docs/src/use/command-line-interface.md

 #### `-c`, `--config`

-This option allows you to specify an additional configuration file for ESLint (see [Configuring ESLint](configure/) for more).
+This option allows you to specify an additional configuration file for ESLint (see [Configure ESLint](configure/) for more).

 * **Argument Type**: String.
 Path to file.
 * **Multiple Arguments**: No